BENAMARLAHCEN/ebankify-front/README.md

 Distributed under the MIT License.
 See `LICENSE` for more information.

-## 🌟 Acknowledgments

-- Angular Team for the amazing framework
-- TailwindCSS for the beautiful styling
-- Our amazing contributors

 ---

 <div align="center">

-Made with ❤️ by Your Team
+Made with ❤️ by LAHCEN

 [⬆ back to top](#modern-bank-management-system)